tloeber/MLOps-best-practices/tools/development-environment/wsl.md

 # Troubleshooting
+- Restart WSL to solve all kinds of erros (e.g., can't open WSL in VSCode; can't authenticate to AWS SSO because clock time is off; etc)
+  - Open Powershell and run `wsl --shutdown`.
+(No admin permissions needed.)
+It will start again automatically.

 - Error when trying to use `sudo`: `user not in sudoers group`
+  - Cause: For me, it seems to be connected to Windows updates.
+  - Solution:
     - The key is to start a privileged WSL shell from the Windows environment: open a command prompt and enter `wsl --user root`
     - Now you can add back the sudo privileges again: `usermod -aG sudo ${username}`
+    - Restart WSL:
-  - Restart WSL: `wsl --shutdown`
+      - From cmd: `wsl --shutdown`
+      - Start Docker Desktop again
+      - Restart VSCode